kriraji/d1/README.md

 # d1
-this is my own repo
+this is my own repo.
+author -kriti